 \section{Conclusion}

-The adaptation of Schilders' null-space method to LDL presented in Section~\ref{sec:nsldl} and the fast-matrix-multiplication-based dense LU and LDL algorithms presented in Section~\ref{sec:app_ldl_strassen} are useful but modest theoretical advances in the respective areas.
-It was previously known that Schilders' algorithm and the null-space method may be interpreted as block factorizations~\cite{rees2014null}, and similar prior fast algorithms exist for dense LU with pivoting~\cite{IBARRA198245}.
-However, it appears the computational value of null-space-based approaches such as Schilders' algorithm for general LDL factorization of sparse symmetric matrices has not previously been realized to full potential.
-For direct factorization of sparse matrices, our analysis in Section~\ref{sec:sparse_ldl} suggests that, in the presence of rank-deficient submatrices, the use of null-space methods for saddle point systems is essential in minimizing fill and achieving the desired complexity.

 For an $n\times n$ matrix $A$ corresponding to a graph with treewidth $\tau$, this paper provides $O(n\tau^{\omega-1})$ algorithms to identify the rank of $A$, to compute its inertia (if symmetric and real or complex), to obtain a low-rank factorization in implicit form, or to compute a full LDL or LU factorization of $A$ if it is near full rank.
-However, when $A$ is low rank or somewhat low rank (e.g., $\rank(A)=n/2$), the problem of computing the explicit form of the non-trivial lower-trapezoidal part of the $L$ factor appears to be harder\footnote{It is also unclear to us whether $O(n\tau^2)$ complexity is possible for low rank LDL and LU.}.
+Section~\ref{sec:inverse_butterfly} also shows that for a full-rank matrix with bounded-treewidth, its inverse is complementary low rank and admits a butterfly factorization with rank $O(\tau)$.
+A recent independent development following this work is the treewidth-based LU algorithm of F\"urer, Hoppen, and Trevisan~\cite{furer2025fast}.
+Our work differs in considering LDL, fast matrix multiplication, and leveraging insights from saddle-point systems, but both approaches are similar in that only the leading square full-rank block can be factorized explicitly without additional cost.
+Hence, when $A$ is low rank or somewhat low rank (e.g., $\rank(A)=n/2$), the problem of computing the explicit form of the non-trivial lower-trapezoidal part of the $L$ factor appears to be harder\footnote{It is also unclear to us whether $O(n\tau^2)$ complexity is possible for low rank LDL and LU.}.
 For LU, the same challenge arises in factorization of rectangular sparse matrices.
 Efficient algorithms for this problem or lower bounds on its complexity are an important subject for further study.
 The utility of the proposed implicit LDL and LU decompositions is also of interest, e.g., while the peeled implicit LDL factorization may not give us the factor $L$, it allows us to compute $L^HX$ for any $X\in\mathbb{F}^{n\times \tau}$ in $O(n\tau^{\omega-1})$ time via application of blocks of peeling or elimination transformations.